Caption manager

 To create the transcription file in the video’s source language, first export your video to an MP3 sound file.

-If you are using DeepTranscript, you may need to cut the MP3 file into fragments that fit within the program’s size limits (probably 1 hour).
+If you are using DeepTranscript, you may need to cut the MP3 file into fragments that fit within the program’s size limits (approximately 1 hour).

-Export each transcription as a tabulated text file (not CSV).
+Export each transcription as a tabulated text file.
 The extensions of these files may be « txt » or « tab ».
+If you’re using DeepTranscript, you’ll first need to export the transcription as a CSV file.
+Then load this CSV file into a spreadsheet program and export it as tabulated text without the quotation marks as text markers.

 The settings mainly include the output file name (which will usually match the video file name), the minimum duration of a subtitle and the maximum length of each subtitle.
-By default, the minimum duration is set to 1.5 seconds, and the maximum length to 12 words.
+By default, the minimum duration is set to 800 milliseconds and the maximum length to 15 words.

-Since speech analysis devices work on breath units, some subtitles will need to be broken into smaller units.
+Since speech analysis devices work on breath units which may contain more than 15 words, subtitles will often need to be broken into smaller units.
 Caption manager will break them up and fix them at the correct (interpolated) times.

 This program produces ‘srt’ (SubRip), ‘sbv’ (SubViewer) and ‘vtt’ (WebVTT) caption file (subtitle) formats.
 All of them are compatible with VLC and may be acceptable choices for YouTube.
-The third is needed by the default video player in WordPress sites.
+The ‘vtt’ format is needed by the default video player in WordPress sites.
 In addition, it is the only one that accepts the non-breaking spaces required by French punctuation.
-QuickTime video player doesn’t recognise any of these formats.
+None of these formats are recognised by the QuickTime video player.

 A few formatting tags such as italics and bold are accepted in subtitles.
 Line breaks are also accepted to denote speech turns in a dialogue.